isaacsimmons/environment-parser/README.md

 });
 ```

+SEND IMPORT STYLE OPTIONS TO BRENT and MARK

 The resulting object would draw its values from the environment keys `FOO`, `BAR`, and `BAZ` and have the type:
  ```typescript
 {